Rod McKuen: Later years

 In 1973, at 40 years of age, McKuen radically changed his outward appearance: he no longer bleached his hair and he grew a beard.
+In August 1974 he delivered a memorial service eulogy for his long-time friend Clay Shaw.

 McKuen retired from live performances in 1981.
 The following year, he was diagnosed with clinical depression, which he battled for much of the next decade.
 He continued to write poetry, however, and made appearances as a voice-over actor in The Little Mermaid and on its spin-off TV series, as well as on the TV series The Critic.

 2001 saw the publication of McKuen's A Safe Place to Land, which contains 160 pages of new poetry.
 For 10 years he gave an annual birthday concert at Carnegie Hall or the Lincoln Center.
 He released the double CD The Platinum Collection and was remastering all of his RCA and Warner Bros. recordings for release as CD boxed sets.
 In addition to his artistic pursuits he was the Executive President of the American Guild of Variety Artists (AGVA), a post he held longer than any other man or woman elected to the position.

 McKuen lived in Beverly Hills, California, with his partner Edward Habib, whom he called his "brother", and four cats in a large rambling Spanish house built in 1928, which housed one of the world's largest private record collections.
-He died of respiratory arrest, a result of pneumonia, at a hospital in Beverly Hills, California, on January 29, 2015.
+He died of respiratory arrest as a result of pneumonia at a hospital in Beverly Hills, California, on January 29, 2015.

 LGBT activism

 McKuen never publicly identified with a particular sexual orientation, though he did describe his sexuality by saying, "I can't imagine choosing one sex over the other, that's just too limiting.
 I can't even honestly say I have a preference."
-He was active in the LGBT rights movement, and as early as the 1950s, was a key member of the San Francisco chapter of the Mattachine Society, one of the nation's earliest LGBT advocacy organizations.
+He was active in the LGBT rights movement, and as early as the 1950s, he was a key member of the San Francisco chapter of the Mattachine Society, one of the nation's earliest LGBT advocacy organizations.

 McKuen often avoided gender references in the lyrics of his love songs.
-He often gave benefit performances to aid LGBT rights organizations and to fund AIDS research.
+He frequently gave benefit performances to aid LGBT rights organizations and to fund AIDS research.